 Dwarf Lemon Tree

 Decorative plant and conversation piece, the dwarf lemon tree is as cool as it is adorable.
-You might have to prune it so it doesn’t get too big (they can get to be about six feet high), but its lemons grow year round, and your room will smell delightfully of citrus.
+You might have to prune it so it doesn’t get too big (they can get to be about six feet high), but its lemons grow year round similar to meyer lemon trees, and your room will smell delightfully of citrus.
 Give it some fertilizer every month and stick it by a windowsill, and you’ll be glad you did.
 The dwarf lemon tree is a wonderfully low-maintenance plant that’s perfect for any college student, whether you’re getting your criminal justice online degree or your master’s of fine arts.